 #5 Software engineering: Remote work and software development go hand in hand since most production and testing happens on a computer to start with.

 A Buffer report reveals the biggest benefits of remote work:

 |Working from any location||30%|

 |Working from home||13%|

-- Loss in productivity
+- Loss in productivity due to distractions